akihikodaki/dts/test_plans/checksum_offload_test_plan.rst

 ..
 Copyright (c) <2010-2017>, Intel Corporation
+   Copyright © 2018[, 2019] The University of New Hampshire.
+All rights reserved.
    All rights reserved.

    Redistribution and use in source and binary forms, with or without